Priorities for 2020–21

 The Bureau of Meteorology has forecast a shift toward wetter than average conditions and warmer than average temperatures through winter–spring 2020 in the Gwydir catchment.

-Warm, dry conditions are forecast for the Gwydir catchment.
-While the availability of planned water for the environment is likely to be low, reserves of held Commonwealth and NSW water, along with carryover, are low to moderate.
+Water managers are optimistic that climatic conditions will continue to move toward a moderate forecast, across the Gwydir catchment in 2020–21.
+While availability of planned water for the environment is likely to be low, reserves of held Commonwealth and NSW water, along with carryover, are low to moderate.

-The Gwydir catchment and floodplain, west of Moree, has, since 2016, been subject to an extended dry period.
-Water for the environment has been used to support rivers and wetlands through this dry phase.
+The Gwydir catchment has experienced a recent moderate change in water availability throughout the system.
+From 2016 to February 2020, the catchment experienced an extended dry period.
+Water for the environment was used to support rivers and wetlands through this dry phase.